stieberlab/meitneriumpress/pages/index.md

 >
 > Join Cat and Elephant as they bake a birthday cake for their friend Mouse
 > and solve the mystery of why sugar is shiny.
 Along the way, they learn about
 > crystals, X-rays, chemistry, and more.
+Filled with 21 pages of colorful hand-drawn illustrations, this book is perfect for kids 4-12 or anyone who loves crystals.
 >

-Filled with 21 pages of colorful hand-drawn illustrations, this book is perfect for kids 4-12 or anyone who loves crystals.
-Printed in the USA with 100% recycled paper.

 50% of profits will support undergraduate education at the Cal Poly Pomona Crystallography Co-op.